aaronsaray/aaronsaray.com/_posts/2007-07-21-master-the-run-as-option-in-eclipse-pdt-with-php.markdown

     Notice: C:/DEVELOPMENT/temp/runas/index.php line 18 - Undefined variable: testvar

 Cool!
 Errors appear in the console... but why isn't it being displayed in my browser output then?
-I know I have display_errors on... but duh!
+I know I have `display_errors` on... but duh!
 Right now, I'm pointed to a different binary - which is probably using a different php.ini file.
 Lets take a look...

-I went all the way down into the plugins folder, the zend debugger folder ( which is where the php executable the run as item was pointing to), and found both a php4 and php5 folder with binaries in each.
-The PHP.ini files for each just contained one line:
+I went all the way down into the plugins folder, the zend debugger folder ( which is where the php executable the run as item was pointing to), and found both a `php4` and `php5` folder with binaries in each.
+The **`php.ini`** files for each just contained one line:

     zend_extension_ts=.ZendDebugger.dll

-Interesting... well I wasn't totally sold yet... so lets throw a display_errors = true)in there.
+Interesting... well I wasn't totally sold yet... so lets throw a `display_errors = true`)in there.

 This didn't seem to help.
 Oh well...
 (Edit: not entirely sure why this didn't work....
 It seems like it should have...)

 Lets experiment with the other binaries option.
 When selecting this option, I had two binaries to choose from... the PHP5 one and the PHP4 one I just mentioned.
 To test, I ran the script with the PHP4 binary chosen - and it executed exactly the same / as expected, but displayed a different php version (4.4... duh!).
 Finally, I went to the 'installed php executables' button and added my own binary into the list.
 I ran the script with my binary - and nothing happened!
 I have a sneaking suspicion that this has to do with the lack of the zend_debugger being installed on my default PHP binary and ini file.

-I moved my ZendDebug.dll file from the eclipse to my standard installation... added the line to my php.ini - and then I was able to get the console to appear as well as the browser output.
-Because my php.ini file has error display on, I was able to see my php error in the browser output as well...
+I moved my **`ZendDebug.dll`** file from the eclipse to my standard installation... added the line to my **`php.ini`** - and then I was able to get the console to appear as well as the browser output.
+Because my **`php.ini`** file has error display on, I was able to see my php error in the browser output as well...
 I'm still a little bit confused why this didn't work... anyway, moving on.

 Run as a php script is an ok way to test run a command line based PHP script from eclipse.
 The console coupled with the browser output (although confusingly not the same as a real console output) is helpful.
 I find the biggest drawback the browser output option.
 I'd have liked to see all of the output in the console instead.
 Its also important to remember that - in order to take advantage of this functionality in PDT - you must have the zenddebugger active for your php binary.
 Another drawback is having to set up an individual configuration for each script you'd like to run.
 You can, however, right click on a script in your project and run it - but it automatically creates a new configuration for that script then.
 Also, it automatically checks the 'run with debug info' which is more of a console emulation output than anything else.
 I think this is more confusing to display because you're not using 'debug as' - you're using run as - and three different views open up.